lmweber/CyTOF-workshop-2017-07-10/README.md

 ## R code scripts

-We will provide interactive code scripts from the sessions (in the form of an "R Notebook" or "R Markdown" file) at the end of the workshop.
+We will provide interactive code scripts from the sessions (in the form of an "R Notebook" or "R Markdown" file) at the end of the workshop, as a reference.
 These scripts contain all the main commands demonstrated during the sessions.